wp-plugins/page-template-changer-cg/readme.txt

 == Installation ==

 Upload the zip file as instructed under plugins -> add new -> upload. <br>
-Then under the customize -> appearance menu option -> Page Template Changer, setup the plugin.
+Then under Appearance -> Customize -> Page Template Changer then setup the plugin.

 == Screenshots ==